abrahamgnanasingh/TodosReactApp/README.md

 # React Todos App

-Guide for a React App build.
+Guide for a React App build with React/Redux/Sass/Webpack.

 ## Getting Started

-To get started, first install all the necessary dependencies.
+To get started, first install all the necessary dependencies
 ```
 > npm install
 ```